getreu/tp-note/docs/source/tpnote--manpage.md

 :   Whenever Tp-Note opens a note file, it synchronizes its YAML-metadata with
     its filename. '`--no-filename-sync`' disables the synchronization.
-In addition, the "flag in scripts" can be especially useful for testing '`.txt`'-files.
+In addition, the "flag in scripts" can be especially useful for testing '`.md`'-files.
 See section EXIT STATUS for more details.
 The section METADATA FILENAME SYNCHRONIZATION shows alternative ways to disable synchronization.